BladeRunnerJS/scaling-js-apps/services/usercard_services.md

 By this we mean bind to `user-selected` that have been triggered by other parts of the application that know doing this will result in other parts of the app doing something.
-In this case it's the User Card displaying informationa about a selected user.
+In this case it's the User Card displaying information about a selected user.

 In order for this to work the publisher and subscriber need to know three things: